ufbx/ufbx.github.io/site/advanced/build-options.md

 ## Header

-Some defines that should be visible to `"ufbx.h"` as they change the types or are used in inline functions.
+Nearly all configuration macros need to be only visible to `"ufbx.c"`.
-All the other macros in this page need to be only visible to `"ufbx.c"`.
+However, some defines should be visible to `"ufbx.h"`, as they change the types or are used in inline functions:

 ```c
 // Override the default assert.